Thank you for contacting BibleAsk.

 Now to answer your question: how can you know that your grandchild is in heaven?

-According to the Bible, people receive their rewards and punishments at the second coming of Christ rather than at death.
+According to the Bible, people receive their rewards and punishments at the second coming of Christ and not at death.
 Let’s look at the Bible evidence:

 Peter the apostle writes, “The Lord knoweth how to deliver the godly out of temptations, and to reserve the unjust unto the day of judgment to be punished” (2 Peter 2:9).
 The wicked and the righteous are reserved somewhere until the day of judgment arrives.